gti-upm/Air-writing-initial/README.md

-# Air-writing recognition from an image classification viewpoint
+# Thermal hand-gesture recognition from an image classification viewpoint

 This repository contains an example code used for hand-gesture recognition from an image classification viewpoint.
 That means there is no previous hand-localization stage, but the class of the performed gesture is predicted from the whole image.